Robdboer/Multilingual-Feature-Extractors-Study/README.md

 Once all simulations are completed, you can proceed with processing the results.

-To do this, run the provided Jupyter notebook named `Simulation_Results.ipynb` located in the `scripts folder`.
+To do this, run the provided Jupyter notebook named `Simulation_Results.ipynb` located in the `scripts` folder.
 This notebook performs the following tasks:

 1. Copies all simulation state files into a newly created directory `simulations/state_files`.